baku89/nops/README.md

 Digital Assets created by [Baku Hashimoto](https://baku89.com) to summplement the lack of 'destructive editing' features of Houdini.

-Most of these assets are intended to be an quick way to manually edit attributes, splines, a group of packed geometries in a non-procedural manner.
+Most of these assets are intended to be an quick way to manually edit attributes, splines, a group of packed geometries in a destructive manner.
+All of HDA works abovee H18.

 **Note:** I strongly recommend not to use these for any production purpose.
-These assets are still working-in-progress and some bugs and updates might break your projects.
+These assets are still working-in-progress and some bugs and incompatible updates might break your projects.
 Please use them only for evaluation.

 ## Nodes